NOC-MSM/pyBDY/README.md

   NNA_R12_bdyT_y1979_m11.nc in an ./outputs folder

-- To check the coordinates.bdy.nc has the correct boundary points, the script bdy_coords_plot.py will plot the domain boundaries and shown the different locations of the rim width (increasing number should go inwards) This script is located in the test_scripts folder.
-There are also two plotting scripts in ./plotting, one does a similar job to bdy_coords_plot.py the other plots the tracer boundaries (as a pcolormesh) to help visualise the output.
+- To check the coordinates.bdy.nc has the correct boundary points, the script plotting/plot_bdy.py will plot the domain boundaries and shown the different locations of the rim width (increasing number should go inwards).

 - The result should look like this (if using the current benchmark data)